 PRIVATE MORTGAGE INSURANCE (PMI)

 If you’re making a down payment of less than 20% of the purchase price, you likely will be required by the lender to pay PMI.
-Some lenders require that you pay the first month’s PMI at closing.
+This is something that can be added to your monthly payment and some lenders require that you pay the first month’s PMI at closing.

 When a home changes hands, that change must be recorded by a local recording office.
 This recording often comes with a fee.